 ColorExplorer includes a few different color tools.
 With the color picker you can select a color and see different variations.
 You can also view color libraries and use the color matching tool to help create a palette.

-ColourGrab is a simple tool that allows you to get colors from a picture that is online.
+ColorCombos has a simple extraction tool that allows you to get colors from a picture that is online.
 Just enter the URL of the image and it will show which colors are used most in the photo.

 With Sphere you can adjust one of the colors in the scheme and the others will automatically adjust to match.
 You can try different types of color schemes like analogous, complementary, triadic, tetradic, and more.